How do you support an HIV-positive person?

 What should you do if your friend/colleague is HIV-positive?

 The same concept applies here – if today’s the day you’re finding out, then it’s ‘day one’ for you but it may not be the same day that your friend or colleague was diagnosed.
-Consider this and be kind – the person talking to you about his/her HIV-positive status has possibly been carrying this weight around and compassion is the best thing you can provide.
+Consider this and be kind – the person talking to you about their HIV status has possibly been carrying this weight around and compassion is the best thing you can provide.
 Most importantly: don’t treat your friend/colleague differently because of this event.

 You can still socialise and include HIV-positive people in activities.
 Health and safety should always be a priority, not just after today, so you can learn more facts about HIV, as well as lifestyle tips, without making anyone else feel uncomfortable.